open-energy-transition/Oh-my-Grid/docs/index.md

 <div class="who-we-are-section">
   <h2>Who We Are</h2>
   <p class="lead-statement">
     OhMyGrid is a free, open-source initiative supported by the following organisations.
-Would you like to support?
-Write <a href="mailto:ohmygrid@openenergytransition.org" target="_blank" rel="noopener">us an email</a>.
+Would you like to join or support us?
+Contact <a href="mailto:ohmygrid@openenergytransition.org" target="_blank" rel="noopener">us via email</a>.
   </p>
   <div class="partners-grid">
       <div class="partner-item">